-Applications from non-profit organizations can receive assistance to help determine their capacity to administer a 21c funded program prior to application submission.
+Applications from non-profit organizations can receive assistance to help determine their capacity to administer a 21C funded program prior to application submission.
 Areas of assistance include:

-- 1. Analysis of fiscal responsibility and capacity - 2.
-Previous experience with similar amounts of funding at the state or federal level through government, foundation, or private grants; - 3.
-Staffing, governance, legal and organizational capacity to manage and sustain a large 21st CCLC funded initiative; - 4.
+- 1. Analysis of needed fiscal infrastructure and capacity - 2.
+Previous experience with similar amounts of funding at the state or federal level through government, foundations, or private grants - 3.
+Staffing, governance, legal and organizational capacity to manage and sustain a large 21st CCLC funded initiative - 4.
 Linkage with the school site(s) including a clear plan of communication.